During Covid-19 We All Struggle with Unbelief

 Confessing Our Unbelief

 Let’s learn from this story.
 We can overcome our unbelief as we confess.
 Go ahead and confess your struggle with belief right now.
 It’s okay to say, “God I’m struggling.
 I want to believe you can heal my marriage.
 I want to believe you can draw my children back to you.
 I want to believe you can overcome my addictions.
 I want to believe you can heal me.
+I want to believe you can defeat Covid-19.
 But Lord, I’m struggling.
 Help me with my unbelief!”

 Confession is the first step in seeing God do great things in our lives and in the lives of our family members and friends.
 Let’s be like this father.
 Let’s get honest.
 Let’s believe Jesus will help us overcome our unbelief.